megalus/stela/docs/initialization.md

 enable logs, you can filter the values displayed (the default value for this sub-option is enabled) (`log_filtered_value`).

-#### Dotenv overwrites memory (`dotenv_overwrites_memory`)

-If you want to overwrite the values in memory with the values from dotenv files, you can enable this option.
-By default, this is disabled.
-On standard mode, the values from dotenv files are only used if the value is not already defined in memory.

 #### Dotenv file name (`env_file`)

 If you want to use a different name for your dotenv files, you can change it here.
 By default, this is `.env`.